Anisotropic electron-phonon coupling and chiral phonons in van der Waals room temperature ferromagnet Fe$_{5}$GeTe$_{2}$: Results and discussion

 A similar complex phase can also be added to the Raman tensor to describe the E mode.
-The intensity obtained for A$_{1}$ modes using DA$_1^\text{mod}$ is presented by red contours in Fig.~\ref{fig.angle_raman}, and it relatively well describes our results (fitted parameters are available in Tab.~\ref{tab.weight_factors} in the SM~\cite{Note1}).
+The intensity obtained for A$_{1}$ modes using DA$_1^\text{mod}$ is presented by red contours in Fig.~\ref{fig.angle_raman}(a), for the angle resolved intensity variation at 80 K, and it relatively well describes our results (fitted parameters are available in Tab.~\ref{tab.weight_factors} in the SM~\cite{Note1}).
+Theoretically obtained angle-dependent complex Raman intensities for such Raman tensors in the cases of one-octuple F5GT layer are presented in Fig.~\ref{fig.angle_raman_theo} in the SM~\cite{Note1}.

-From the microscopic view point, the Raman spectrum can be described by the third order perturbation theory as~\cite{jiang.saito.07,han2022,lin2019}:

-where $g$, $m$, and $m'$ denote (ground, intermediate, and scattered) states participating in the Raman process. $E_\text{pht}$, $E_\text{phn}$, $E_{m/m'}$ correspond to photon, phonon, and $m/m'$ state energy, respectively, while $\gamma$ is broadening factor.
-Here $H_\text{e-pht}$ describes the electron--photon interaction, while $H_\text{e-phn}$ describes the electron--phonon coupling.
-Due to the complex electron--photon and electron--phonon matrix elements, we obtain the fully complex Raman tensor, which can be found numerically~\cite{hung.2024}.
-In practice, all elements of the Raman tensors can be non-zero.
-Theoretically obtained angle-dependent Raman intensities for the one-octuple F5GT layer are presented in Fig.~\ref{fig.angle_raman_theo} in the SM~\cite{Note1}.
 The tilt of the maximal intensity corresponds fairly well to what was observed experimentally (cf.~Fig.~\ref{fig.angle_raman}), and is also reported for layered dichalcogenides~\cite{saito2016,kumar2020,pimenta2021,resende2021}.
 The modification of the obtained Raman intensities from the expected ones shows a strong anisotropy of the electron--phonon coupling.